Liverpool Waters: The development

 The developers have stated that the project may take 50 years before it is finished.
-The proposals are presently at the planning stage and are subject to public acceptance.

-The planning applications were submitted by the developers on 4 October 2010.
-As of March 2012, Liverpool City Council has granted planning permission to the Liverpool Waters scheme as a whole.
+The planning applications were submitted by the developers on 4 October 2010. and approved in 2013.
 English Heritage has formally objected to the plans and UNESCO has expressed concern, placing Liverpool - Maritime Mercantile City on its List of World Heritage in Danger in 2012.

 The proposal was referred to Communities Secretary Eric Pickles to assess whether to hold a public inquiry.
 Pickles' decision not to call a public inquiry, announced in March 2013, means that the project can go ahead regardless, although it is unclear what the next steps are or when they may be taken.
 In July 2021, the World Heritage Committee cited the development as a reason for the revocation of Liverpool's World Heritage status.

+Soon after the 2024 general election, Chancellor Rachel Reeves announced the government would intervene on a number of 'stalled' development sites, including Central Docks, part of Liverpool Waters.
+It was then announced that Homes England were providing £55 million to pay for infrastructure works.

 Transport links

-A monorail to link the area to Liverpool's city centre, with the potential to connect to the John Lennon Airport has been proposed.
+In 2007, a monorail to link the area to Liverpool's city centre, with the potential to connect to the John Lennon Airport was proposed.
+In 2024, a bus rapid transit system was proposed.